19hours/sg-statutes/Acts/Employment of Foreign Manpower Act.md

 (b) any person who is carrying out construction or other works at the premises on behalf of some other person;

+“premises” includes —

+(a) any building or structure, whether permanent or temporary;

-“premises” includes any land, whether built on or not, building, structure and any vessel and vehicle;
+(b) any land, whether or not built on;

-“salary” means all monetary remuneration payable to a foreign worker but does not include the following:

-(a) additional payment by way of overtime, bonus or commission;

-(b) travelling, food or housing allowances;

-(c) any sum paid to a foreign worker to defray special expenses incurred by him owing to the special, unusual or hazardous nature of his employment;

-(d) any shift allowance, attendance allowance and any other allowance which is variable in nature;

-(e) any contribution paid by the employer to any pension fund or provident fund; or

-(f) any gratuity payable on discharge or retirement;
+(c) any place, whether or not enclosed, including any place situated underground or underwater;

+(d) any vehicle, vessel or aircraft; and

+(e) any part of any premises;

+[30/2007 wef 01/07/2007]

+“self-employed foreigner” means any foreigner who, not being employed under a contract of service, engages in any trade, vocation, profession or other activity in Singapore for the purpose of gain;

+[30/2007 wef 01/07/2007]

+“train”, in relation to a foreign employee, means to teach, instruct or educate the foreign employee in relation to the work in which the foreign employee is employed or to be employed;

+[30/2007 wef 01/07/2007]

-“work permit” means a work permit issued under section 7.
+“work pass” means a work pass belonging to any prescribed category of work passes which is issued by the Controller under section 7.

+[30/2007 wef 01/07/2007]

 [37/95]

+### Meaning of “personal identifier”

+2A\.—(1) In this Act, “personal identifier” means any of the identifiers specified in the Schedule (including any in digital form).

+(2) The Minister may, by order published in theGazette, amend the Schedule, except that any other personal identifier so prescribed in the order must —

+(a) be an image of, or a measurement or recording of, an external part of the human body; and

+(b) not be an identifier the obtaining of which would involve the taking of an intimate sample within the meaning of section 13A of the Registration of Criminals Act (Cap.
+268).

+[30/2007 wef 01/07/2007]

-### Appointment of Controller of Work Permits and employment inspectors
+### Appointment of Controller of Work Passes and employment inspectors

-3\.—(1) The Minister may appoint a Controller of Work Permits who shall have such functions and powers as are conferred on him by this Act and such number of Deputy Controllers of Work Permits and Assistant Controllers of Work Permits as the Minister may think necessary to assist the Controller in the proper discharge of his functions.
+3\.—(1) The Minister may appoint a Controller of Work Passes who shall have such functions and powers as are conferred on him by this Act and such number of Deputy Controllers of Work Passes and Assistant Controllers of Work Passes as the Minister may think necessary to assist the Controller in the proper discharge of his functions.

-(1A) The Deputy Controllers of Work Permits and the Assistant Controllers of Work Permits shall have and may exercise and perform all the powers, duties and functions of the Controller conferred by this Act, subject to such limitations as the Controller may think fit to impose.
+(1A) The Deputy Controllers of Work Passes and the Assistant Controllers of Work Passes shall have and may exercise and perform all the powers, duties and functions of the Controller conferred by this Act, subject to such limitations as the Controller may think fit to impose.

 [39/98 wef 15/02/1999]